 Sheldon Wechsler and George Mertz Contact Lens Residency Support

-2015 Johnson & Johnson Vision Care, Inc. (JJVCI) Advanced Practice Residents with company supporters.
+2016 Johnson & Johnson, Inc. Advanced Practice Residents with company supporters.

 Residency training is becoming an increasingly important aspect of optometric training.
 A post-OD residency program significantly advances a graduate's preparation as an eye-care provider and provides additional experiences in instruction and scholarship.
 Many schools and colleges of optometry now require residency training as a basic prerequisite for new clinical faculty.